Adoptions and Admissions

 It’s easy to adopt from the BCSPCA!
-We have a simple, short questionnaire that tells us a little bit about what you’re looking for in a new companion.
-You can meet the animals in our care during adoption hours (Noon to 5:30 weekdays and Noon to 2:30 weekends) .
+You can view online all animals available for adoption at our two shelter locations or come in for a visit.
+The first step toward adoption is to meet the animal in person.
+Our adoption hours are noon to 5:30 weekdays and noon to 2:30 weekends.
 Come prepared to provide identification that shows your current address.
 Bring (or buy at the shelter) a collar and leash or carrier to help transport your new pet home.
-Download the questionnaire.

-- A basic health exam and age-appropriate vaccines (including Rabies for dogs and cats)
+- Health exam and age-appropriate vaccines (including Rabies for dogs & cats)

 - Worming for internal parasites